 Here, we have the following dataset containing a list of salaries for different employees.
 To mention their company name we have added a text box filled with the company name.
 Throughout this article, we will try to highlight the full text or a specific text portion of this text box.

 We have used the Microsoft Excel 365 version for creating this article.
 However, you can use any other version at your convenience.

 Method-1: Using Font Group to Highlight Text in Text Box in Excel

 Here, we will be using some features of the Font group to highlight the texts of this indicated text box.

 Firstly, we will use the Fill Color feature which will change the color of the whole text box, so using this feature you will not be able to highlight only a portion of text.

 - Select the text box and go to the Home tab >> Font group >> Fill Color dropdown >> Green, Accent 6, Lighter 60%.

-After that, you will be able to highlight the whole texts of text box.
+After that, you will be able to highlight the whole text of the text box.

 Nonetheless, using the Font Color feature we can change the font color of a specific text to highlight it.

 - Select your desired portion of text in the text box (here we have chosen ABC) and go to the Home tab >> Font group >> Font Color dropdown >> Red.